An introduction to computer audio

 Media players might feature multiple libraries.

-If you want to create one for classical, one for jazz, etc. you will have a hard time to populate them with the right works if all albums are mixed.
+If you want to create one for classical, one for jazz, etc. you will have a hard time to fill them with the right works if all albums are mixed.

 A simple solution is to use folders for each type e.g.